TheFrenchTechMan/IBIN/README.md

 # IBIN
 A script that encrypts a string of characters with my home-made algorithm, IBIN (Inverted-BINary)

+Simply use the `encode_decode(yourstring)` function, as it works for both encoding and decoding.
+Don't worry if the encoded characters are not recognized by your device.

 Thank you to all the contributors:

 - TheFrenchTechMan#4580 (me)